 In order to cover the fluctuations in fuel costs, we developed a monthly variable surcharge system which is charged as a separate line on our freight invoices.

 The Bunker Adjustment Factor (BAF) is imposed by ship operators to compensate for fluctuations in prices of ship’s fuel (bunker) used on the ferry crossings.

 How is fuel calculated

-The fuel surcharge is based on the average daily fuel price publiced by TLN and Petrofed.
-This average multiplied by the trade factor defines the final figure
+The fuel surcharge is based on the monthly average of the fuel prices published by TLN and Petrolfed.
+This average multiplied by the trade factor define the applicable percentages.

 How is BAF calculated

 The average Rotterdam Low Sulphur Marine Gas Oil (LSMGO) price in euro / tonne from the 16th of month N-2 until 15th of the month N-1 determines the BAF levels for month N. The BAF on individual shipping routes is calculated by multiplying the 'trade factor' by the fuel price.